polarityio/jira/README.md

 ### Jira UserName

 Username used for individual to access Jira.
+The Username is not required if you are authenticating to Jira Server.
+Jira Server authentication is done via API Token only.

 ### API Token or Password

-Jira API token (For Jira Cloud) or Jira Password (For Jira Server).
+Jira API token.
+Required for both Jira Cloud and Jira Server.

 https://id.atlassian.com/manage/api-tokens